discos/simulators/doc/users.rst

 configuration will prevent the system from starting and the command will fail.

-To know the currently available simulators, you can execute the command using the ``list`` action:
+To know the currently available simulators, execute the command using the the ``list`` action:

 .. code-block:: bash